 Most marketing is only interesting to other marketers

-When marketers talk about marketing, they usually do it to make it interesting to other marketers, not ‘normal’ people (!).
+When marketers talk about marketing, they usually do it to make it interesting to other marketers i.e. not ‘normal’ people (!).

 Well, have you ever asked them?

-From our experience, what seems to work the best when trying to engage an audience of non-marketers are topics the audience can relate to.
+From our experience, what seems to work best when trying to engage an audience of non-marketers are topics they can relate to.

 The best way to explain marketing to non-marketers is to make it relevant to them.

-There are 3 marketing topics we regularly see create the most interest in non-marketing audiences.
-Those are advertising, innovation and insights.
+The 3 marketing topics which regularly create the most interest in non-marketing audiences are advertising, innovation and insights

 Advertising